rjohnson2590/backbone-tutorials/Tutorial.md

       </body>
     </html>

 Next, we&rsquo;ll start with our basic model of a piece of text.
-It&rsquo;ll have a &ldquo;replace&rdquo; method that will replace the text inside it, but no others for now.
-It&rsquo;s individual view is going to be an input with the default text of the input set to the value of the model and a &ldquo;edit&rdquo; button that will set the model to be the current value of the text field.
-This part is basically the same as our previous project.
+It&rsquo;ll have a &ldquo;replace&rdquo; method that will replace the text inside it.
+It&rsquo;s individual view is going to be an input with the default text of the input set to the value of the model and a &ldquo;clear&rdquo; button that will set the text of the model to the empty string ~&rdquo; &ldquo;~ .
+This part is basically the same as our previous project, except that we&rsquo;re going to use a different **kind** of event, `keypress`, for setting the value of the text of the model.
+In particular, if the key pressed in the input field is the &ldquo;enter&rdquo; key, then we call the `replace` operator of the view, which will in turn call the `replace` method of the model.

     var TextModel = Backbone.Model.extend({
         defaults : {"value" : ""}